CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 You may still be wondering, what exactly is a toddler tower?
 In short, the structure is similar to a step stool, but it offers a few key differences.
 For instance, they tend to be taller, giving kiddos more access to areas that are hard for them to reach on their own two feet.
 Toddler learning towers are also equipped with safety features like rails and sides to keep little ones safe as they reach new heights.

 So when can your little one use a toddler learning tower?
-Rather than looking at age, Green suggests taking into account the readiness of your child.
+Rather than looking at age, Green suggests considering the readiness of your child.
 Do they stand on their own, and are they stable on their feet?
 Are they able to crawl into the tower and pull themselves up?
 Keep in mind that every child reaches developmental milestones at their own pace, so there isn’t a standard age at which toddlers are capable of using a learning tower independently.
 “I would say that if a child needs to be placed into the learning tower, then they aren’t quite ready to use it,” Green adds.

 There are various benefits to using a toddler learning tower at home: For starters, it can foster your child’s independence, concentration, choice and collaboration, Green explains.
-To find the perfect fit for your family, keep the following features in mind:
+To find the perfect fit for your family, keep the following in mind:

 • Easy-to-clean.
 Your tot’s learning tower is bound to see some spills and messes, especially if it’s being used in the kitchen.
-With that in mind, Green recommends looking for a structure that’s simple to clean, so that you (or your child!) can do so easily.
+With that in mind, Green recommends looking for a structure that’s simple to clean so that you (or your child!) can do so easily.

 • Adjustable.
 Learning towers are investment pieces of toddler gear, so you’ll want to make sure the design you choose will last your kiddo for a while.
 Green suggests opting for a Montessori tower that has an adjustable platform so that you can modify the height to meet your child’s changing needs.